marcossantiago/kubernetes-workshop/03_productionize.md

 ---

-### The resource model
+### The Resource Model

 What exactly is a resource in Kubernetes?

+---

 **CPU & Memory**
 * Accounted
 * Scheduled
 * Isolated

+---

 **Local Storage (Disk or SSD)**
 * Accounted (restriction to single partition /)

+---

 **Nvidia GPU**
 * Alpha support (1 GPU per-node)

 ---

-There are two main kinds of resource management for contianers/pods.
+There are two main kinds of resource management for containers/pods.

 * Requests
 * Limits